 With the advancement of technology, a new technique came to enhance the capability of barcodes especially in data capacity.
 Earlier a lot of work regarding the recognition of barcodes using camera phones has already been made.

-Steffen et al presented an algorithm for recognizing barcodes using camera phones which was highly robust regarding image distortions.
+Steffen et al (write the year here) presented an algorithm for recognizing barcodes using camera phones which was highly robust regarding image distortions.
 Barcodes are ubiquitous and are powerful way to link information and services with physical world.
 Although, the demand of RFID technology is on the rise in recent years there is in need to develop other products that reflect the current state of technology.

-In the same line Robert Adelmann developed new ideas on the barcode technology and built in camera that enable a simple and fast interaction of user with every day products while shopping.
+In the same line Robert Adelmann (which year?) developed new ideas on the barcode technology and built in camera that enable a simple and fast interaction of user with every day products while shopping.
 Adermann used a cell phones with camera to capture image and process it, therefore many 2D barcodes have also been developed for mobile phone users.

 Related work has shown that most of the work that has been done focused on the business side with minimum consideration on the shopper.
 It is from this stand point that we hope to develop a product that equal benefits for both the business side and the shoppers.